 How to practice?

-I stumbled upon Interview Cake, which is for-profit company, but has some free resources.
+- I stumbled upon Interview Cake, which is a for-profit company, but has some free resources.

 When you practice, time yourself and try to be as quick as possible.
 Be honest about it and really make an effort.
 When you are sitting to practice, find a quiet environment, turn off your phone and focus.
 Don’t put music on and try to simulate interview setting as much as possible.

 Don’t forget to practice complexity (both time and space) analysis of your code.
 Some online judges (I know LeetCode does) will measure you code’s performance and penalize for it.

 Prepare your environment